Harvesting Dandelion for Dandelion Tea | Dandelion Root Benefits

 How to Prepare Dandelion Tea at Home

 Once you harvest your dandelion root, wash the roots in water to get rid of soil debris and other remnants.
-If you have a dehydrator (we share our favorite one here), then you can dehydrate the root for an hour.
-Making sure to chop the root beforehand to the size you would like to use it once it is dehydrated.
-Dried dandelion root is near impossible to cut or chop once dried.
+If you have a dehydrator (we share our favorite one here), then you can dehydrate the root.
+Roots are dehydrated at about 200 degrees F until they are nice and hard, not pliable, sticky, or wet.
+More like a rock!
+Make sure to chop the root beforehand to the size you would like to use it once it is dehydrated.
+Dried dandelion root is nearly impossible to cut or chop once dried.

 No dehydrator, no problem.
 Chop the root into small pieces and spread evenly on a baking sheet.
 Bake at 400 degrees for 30 minutes.